Wednesday, April 15, 2020

 Yeah, who is not fighting these days?
 Who is not competing?
 Who is not highly opinionated?
 Who is not self-centered?
 Who is not angry?
 Who is not complaining?
 Who is not jealous?
 Who is not wounded?
 Who is not scarred?
 Who doesn't have eating disorders?
 Who isn't spending inordinate amounts of time in the salon?
 Who doesn't need a shrink?

 Our present situation shows us that the human race is past the striving and exploiting phase and are in the process of transiting swiftly past the equilibrium phase to the death phase.
-We have cast the die and the die reads "die".
+We have cast the die, we have rolled the dice and the up-face of the dice reads "die".

 Well then, we must ask ourselves what on earth are we doing here, going round and round the earthly enclosure like rats in a trap, trying this democracy or that dictatorship, this rule or that law?
 Not a lot that bears mentioning.